amices/mice/README.md

 ![Distribution of `chl` per imputed data set.](README-stripplot-1.png)

+In general, we would like the imputations to be plausible, i.e., values that could have been observed if they had not been missing.

 ``` r
 # fit complete-data model
 fit <- with(imp, lm(chl ~ age + bmi))